matrix-org/matrix-spec-proposals/proposals/4115-membership-on-events.md

    * Otherwise, set `membership` to the value of the `membership` property of the content of M.

-It is recommended that homeservers populate the new property wherever practical, but they may omit it if necessary (for example, if calculating the value is expensive, servers might choose to only implement it in encrypted rooms).
-Clients must in any case treat the new property as optional.
+It is recommended that homeservers SHOULD populate the new property wherever practical, but they MAY omit it if necessary (for example, if calculating the value is expensive, servers might choose to only implement it in encrypted rooms).
+Clients MUST in any case treat the new property as optional.

 For the avoidance of doubt, the new `membership` property is added to all Client-Server API endpoints that return events, including, but not limited to,